blckbx/mybosbotexample/README.md

 📣 local update for peer <alias> <pubkey>
   max_htlc_mtokens: 10000000000 -> 20000000000
   updated_at: <time1> -> <time2>

-🚨 forwarding failure: <alias> -> n/a of n/a for n/a
-   🤡 external failure: INCORRECT_OR_UNKNOWN_PAYMENT_DETAILS
-   💩 internal failure: UNKNOWN_INVOICE

 🚨 forwarding failure: <alias1> -> <alias2> of 100000.000 sats for 100.000 sats fee
    🤡 external failure: TEMPORARY_CHANNEL_FAILURE